🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’± Currency Stability + 5.6 -- 30 Dominican peso has moderate volatility against the USD; while not as stable as the euro, it is manageable for short-term stays and often accepted in dollars.
+πŸ’± Currency Stability + 5.6 -- 30 The Dominican Peso has moderate volatility with gradual depreciation, less stable than the Vietnamese dong but not as unstable as the Sri Lankan rupee.

 πŸ’» DIGITAL NOMAD ESSENTIALS